Tarrant County Inmate Search

 Commitment authority if a hold is present

-Using these identifiers consistently will save time when you contact the Sheriff’s Office, navigate court dockets, or submit a public information request.
+Using these identifiers consistently can save time when you contact the Sheriff’s Office, navigate court dockets, or submit a public information request.

 Inmate Search–Relevant Departments and Contacts